hoffmangroup/segway/doc/api.rst

         :param self_transition: Value for diagonal entries in the table.
 Defaults to 0.0
         :type self: float

+    .. py:method:: get_header_info(self)

+        Return a string describing the number of parents and cardinality.

+        :return: Header describing object for input.master
+        :rtype: str

 Usage example:

 .. code-block:: python